hahnec/plenopticam/README.rst

 Command Line
 ============

 For a stack of light-field images, it may be convenient to iterate through them.
-This can be done as follows:
+This can be done by:

-``$ plenopticam --file="C:/../Folder/" --cali="C:/../caldata-B5144000XXX.tar"``
+``$ sudo plenopticam -f '/Users/../Folder/' -c 'Users/../caldata-B5144000XXX.tar'``

-with necessary write privileges (consider ``sudo``).
+with necessary write privileges on Unix Systems.
+A Windows-equivalent command would be as follows:

+``plenopticam --file="C:\..\Folder\" --cali="C:\..\caldata-B5144000XXX.tar"`` for Windows or

+More information on optional arguments, can be found using the help parameter

+``plenopticam -h``

 Results
 -------